plone/training/chapter09.rst

 There are two content-frameworks in Plone

 * Dexterity is relatively new.
-Will be core in Plone 4.3 (4.3a2 is here to test)
+Will is part of Plone-core since 4.3
 * Archetypes is old, tried and tested (Around since Plone 1.0.4)
 * Archetypes: Very widespread, almost all existing addons are based on Archetypes
 * Plone's default content-types are Archetypes (unless you use plone.app.contentypes)